Boro23-wq/boro-blogs/content/blog/next/incremental-static-regeneration.md

 ]
 ```

 Right after, we then expose the reactions as props to be consumed by a component.
-We also have a revalidate count (here as 1) that indicates the number of seconds to wait from the moment a request comes in for the re-generation.
+We also have a revalidate count (here as 1) that indicates the number of seconds to wait from the moment a request comes in for the regeneration.

 ```js
 return {